 Your child is unique.
 Their life experience is nothing like anyone else’s.
 They’ll have no trouble making an impression.

-While that may be true in your hometown, it probably isn’t going to look that way to the panel reading these essays.
+While that may be true in your hometown, it probably isn’t going to look that way to the panel reading tons of scholarship essays.
 Why?
 Because they are receiving applications from all over the state (or country, or the world), read hundreds or thousands of these essays a year, and most applicants choose topics that aren’t as original as they may seem.
 Additionally, they employ the same tricks to try and stand out.

 So, what’s a scholarship applicant to do?
 Think outside the box and avoid these essay clichés.